Grokzen/redis-py-cluster/docs/Commands.md

  - bitop - Currently to hard to implement a solution in python space
  - client_setname - Not yet implemented
- - evalsha - Lua scripting is not yet implemented
  - move - It is not possible to move a key from one db to another in cluster mode
- - register_script - Lua scripting is not yet implemented
  - restore
- - script_exists - Lua scripting is not yet implemented
- - script_kill - Lua scripting is not yet implemented
+ - script_kill - Not yet implemented
- - script_load - Lua scripting is not yet implemented
  - sentinel
  - sentinel_get_master_addr_by_name
  - sentinel_master